Last fact-checked: 15 November 2020

 Most international flights will touch down at Incheon International Airport, which is situated on Yeongjong Island.
 The airport is approximately one hour from Seoul.

 Gimpo Airport is closer to Seoul, but this older airport mainly offers shuttle services to Tokyo, Osaka, Taipei, Shanghai and Beijing, although domestic flights to other South Korean destinations are also available.

 There are three train stations in Seoul, all offering various services from and to other domestic locations throughout South Korea:

 The bus services in Seoul are regular and plentiful.
 Travelling around the city and to other South Korean destinations is relatively comfortable and convenient as there are five major bus terminals within Seoul: Central City Terminal, Dong Seoul Bus Terminal, Seoul Express Bus Terminal, Nambu Bus Terminal and Sinchon Bus Terminal.

 The city port of Incheon is the only port that services the city of Seoul.
-There are ferry services available from here to various destinations in China only.
+There are ferry services available from here to various South Korean islands and some destinations in China.

 There are national highways and tolled expressways throughout South Korea, making access to and from Seoul reasonably straightforward by car.